 There is no charge for your initial consultation with a KBG Injury Law personal injury attorney.
 This allows you to explore your options and determine whether moving forward with your case is the best decision for you on a risk-free basis.
 An initial consultation is the all-important first step to getting the results you deserve.

 Who Is to Blame for a Trucking Accident Caused by Defective Tires?

 Defective tires can cause serious trucking accidents.
 If you have been in a trucking collision caused by tire blowouts or other tire problems, you may be interested in filing a legal claim.
-In general, you may have a claim against the:
+In general, you may have a claim against:

-- Truck carrier: If a truck carrier knowingly installs recalled tires or old tires and/or fails to maintain their fleet, they may be held liable if their actions lead to an accident.
-It is especially important for truck carriers to only use non-recalled tires and tires which have not been sitting in a warehouse for a long time.
+Truck carrier: If a truck carrier knowingly installs recalled tires, old tires and/or fails to maintain their fleet, they may be held liable if their actions lead to an accident.
+It is especially important for truck carriers only to use non-recalled tires and tires which have not been sitting in a warehouse for extended periods of time.
 Rubber can deteriorate with time and heat — even tires that are never used.

 Have You Been Injured?

 If you have been in a trucking accident caused by defective tires, contact KBG Injury Law for a free consultation.
 There may be multiple liable parties in your case and our attorneys have access to accident reconstruction experts, consultants and other professionals who can investigate the cause of the tire failure and can help find the liable parties in your case.

 Sign up for quarterly newsletter

 A quick-to-read email on important legal advice & news.